|Fund Structure||CV, NV and Coop|

 |Netherlands Private Equity & Venture Capital Association||https://nvp.nl/en/|

 New fund managers should note the difficulty in setting up a fully licensed fund as the structure is very difficult to navigate.
 The costs associated with establishing a fund heavily depend on the structure and vehicles chosen by the fund managers.
-The Dutch regulatory body (AFM) has a stringent process for the fully licensed regime, where AIFMs must gain a license thereto from the AFM to operate.
-A 26 week review period of the application may be suspended if additional documentation is required.
+The Dutch regulatory body (AFM) has a stringent process for the fully licensed regime, under which the AIFMs must obtain a license from the AFM to operate.
+A 26-week review period of the application may be suspended if additional documentation is required.
 The AFM then has one month to make a decision which can also then be extended by another month.
 Suffice it to say this process is not for the faint-hearted and primarily where this regime loses its appeal to new fund managers with small funds.

-Consequently the lighter “Small Managers Regime” is the preferred choice by new managers entering the Netherlands as it is much quicker to implement in comparison.
+Consequently, the lighter “Small Managers Regime” is the preferred choice by new managers entering the Netherlands as it is much quicker to form a fund in comparison.
 To qualify for the said regime, a manager’s total assets under management in the AIF (and other vehicles including managed accounts) must not exceed €100m.
 Additionally, participation must be offered to less than 150 professional investors or each investor must invest a minimum of €100,000.

 Overall, the Netherlands presents a unique value proposition as an AIF domicile for new fund managers and should be carefully considered.
-The ‘lighter regime’ provides a good offering for funds with less than €100m AUM.
+The lighter regime provides a good offering for funds with less than €100m AUM.
 The legal complexity is somewhat offset by the readily available and affordable set of local advisories for new managers.
-The long time to market onset by new regulations regarding KYC is something that has been a trend in recent years, especially in Europe.
+The long time to market due to new regulations regarding KYC is a trend seen in recent years, especially in Europe.
 Most neighboring domiciles also face challenges in balancing access to their market with security and the welfare of the ecosystem as a whole.

 More Domicile Analysis